- Address: Viale dei Gladiatori, Rome

 The European championship final in 1984

 AS Roma lost the European championship final against the English side Liverpool FC in 1984.
-They lost the match after a penalty shoot-out.
+They lost the match in a penalty shoot-out.
 Francesco Graziani stepped up to take the fourth penalty of AS Roma.
 While he was placing the ball on the penalty spot, Bruce David Grobbelaar was wobbling his legs in the Liverpool FC goal, hoping to distract Graziani.
 Francesco Graziani missed his penalty against Bruce Grobbelaar, who played numerous matches for the national football team of Zimbabwe.
 Alan Kennedy was the next player to take a penalty.
 Liverpool FC won the match after he scored his penalty.

 Silvio Piola and Francesco Totti